Continuous-time discrete-space models for animal movement: Introduction

-The large amount of telemetry data available, even for one animal, and the complex behavior displayed in animal movement results in a challenging situation for statistical modeling.
-There is no shortage of existing statistical models of animal movement; however, most of these models are computationally demanding, and most are inaccessible to the practitioner.
-For example, consider the agent-based model of animal movement of \cite{Hooten2010b}.
-The agent-based framework is highly flexible, allowing for location-based and directional drivers of movement, but is computationally expensive.
-Analyzing the movement path of one animal with hourly locations over the course of a week using the approach of \cite{Hooten2010b} can require computational time on the order of days using standard computing resources.
-The velocity-based framework for modeling animal movement of \cite{Hanks2011PLoS} allows for time-varying behavior through a changepoint model of response to drivers of movement, and is more computationally efficient than the approach of \cite{Hooten2010b}, requiring computational time on the order of hours for a similar problem.
-Similarly, the mechanistic state-switching approach of \cite{McClintock2012} allows for time-varying behavior through a state-switching approach.
-These three approaches use Bayesian statistical models, and both \cite{Hanks2011PLoS} and \cite{McClintock2012} allow for time-varying behavior by letting the model parameter space vary, either through a reversible-jump Markov chain Monte Carlo approach \citep{Green1995} or the related birth-death Markov chain Monte Carlo approach \citep{Stephens2000}.
-These methods can be quite computationally demanding, require the user to tune the algorithm to ensure convergence, and can be inaccessible to many practitioners.
+Examples of recent models for animal telemetry data include the agent-based model of \citet{Hooten2010b}, the velocity-based framework for modeling animal movement of \citet{Hanks2011PLoS}, and the mechanistic approach of \citet{McClintock2012}.
+These three approaches use Markov chain Monte Carlo (MCMC) for inference, and both \citet {Hanks2011PLoS} and \citet{McClintock2012} allow for time-varying behavior by letting the model parameter space vary, either through a reversible-jump Markov chain Monte Carlo approach [\citet{Green1995}] or the related birth--death Markov chain Monte Carlo approach [\citet{Stephens2000}].
+Such methods are computationally demanding and require the user to tune the algorithm to ensure convergence.
+Our goal is to provide an approach to modeling complex time-varying movement behavior that is both scientifically useful and computationally tractable.

-The agent-based model of \cite{Hooten2010b} assumes a representation of the animal's movement path that is discrete in both space (grid cells) and time (fixed time intervals).
-The velocity-based movement model of \cite{Hanks2011PLoS} assumes a representation of the movement path that is continuous in space and discrete in time.
-The state-switching model of \cite{McClintock2012} assumes a representation of the movement path that is discrete in time and continuous in space.
+While telemetry data can be collected with relative ease at high resolution, habitat covariates (i.e., landcover) are typically available only in gridded form at a fixed resolution.
+Traditional analyses that focus on modeling an animal's location often contain redundant information because observations are close enough in time that the spatially available habitat data contains little information to model the fine scale movement.
+Therefore, constructing an analysis with an eye toward the habitat data scale holds promise for the future of telemetry data.